DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 Step 3.
 Preparing a Database
 ----------------------------

 The next step is to create a database.
-We'll make a simple database with two tables.
+We'll make a simple database with two tables for tasks and links:

 ~~~js
 CREATE TABLE `gantt_links` (